laravel/nova-docs/4.0/actions/defining-actions.md

 ## Action Log

-It is often useful to view a log of the actions that have been run against a resource.
-Additionally, when queueing actions, it's often important to know when they are actually finished.
+It is often useful to view a log of the actions that have been run against a particular resource.
+Additionally, when queueing actions, it's often important to know when the queued actions have actually finished executing.
 Thankfully, Nova makes it a breeze to add an action log to a resource by attaching the `Laravel\Nova\Actions\Actionable` trait to the resource's corresponding Eloquent model.

 For example, we may attach the `Laravel\Nova\Actions\Actionable` trait to the `User` Eloquent model: